umass-cs-377/377-exercise-threads/README.md

 }
 ```

-As can be seen, using join() pauses the main method, but does not necessarily pause the other threads from running since they were created before join() is called.
-However, the main method will wait until thread one is finished to go past one.join(), until thread two is finished to go past two.join(), and until thread three is finished to go past three.join().
+As can be seen, using pthread_join() pauses the main method, but does not necessarily pause the other threads from running since they were created before pthread_join() is called.
+However, the main method will wait until thread one is finished to go past `rc = pthread_join(one, NULL)`, until thread two is finished to go past `rc = pthread_join(two, NULL)`, and until thread three is finished to go past `rc = pthread_join(three, NULL)`.

 ## Part 2: GDB (5 Points)